tslocum/sriracha/README.md

 ## Why Sriracha?

 - **Privacy** - Sriracha never stores plain text IP addresses in the database.
 Only salted [secure hashes](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms) of IP addresses are stored in the database.
-Sriracha release archives include all of the files needed to run a website.
-Unless a webmaster has added their own external resources, visitors will download pages and resources from one server.
+Sriracha release archives also include all of the files needed to run a website.
+Unless a webmaster has added their own external resources, visitors will download pages and resources from a single server.
 - **Security** - Sriracha accounts may be secured with two-factor authentication devices.
-  When a 2FA device has been added, staff must enter a passcode (TOTP) in addition to their username and password.
+  When a two-factor authentication device has been added, staff must enter a passcode (TOTP) in addition to their username and password.
-- **Efficiency** - Sriracha utilizes every CPU core to build static pages.
-The work of building each page is spread out across each CPU core.
-For example, a system with 16 CPU cores will build pages about 15-16 times faster than a single core system.
+- **Efficiency** - Sriracha spreads out the work of building each static page across all CPU cores.
+  For example, a 16-core system will build pages 15 to 16 times faster than a single-core system.
 - **Cacheability** - Sriracha writes static HTML pages whenever data is modified.
-Visitors who browse the website without adding a post will only be served cacheable static files.
-  These files may be cached on the server and on each client.
+Visitors browsing through boards will only hit static files.
+Static files are cached on the server and on each client.
-- **Extensibility** - Sriracha supports customizing the template files used to generate HTML pages.
-  Support for creating and loading custom plugins enables new functionality for visitors and staff.
+- **Extensibility** - Sriracha supports customizing the template of every page.
+Support is also available for creating and loading custom plugins, enabling new functionality for visitors and staff.

 ## Features